hannahpeeler/30-Day-Challenge/README.md

 My engineering communication presentation went better than expected!

 I performed my first duty as the new Vice Chair of IEEE at UT, I went to the Presidents' transition meeting!
 I've very excited to have more resonsibiities next year.

+Next week is the last week of the semester, it's gone by so fast.
+I'm ready to get to the summer and finally start working